Dell Laptop

-In this guide, you will learn how to disassemble Dell Latitude 3440 to remove and replace the keyboard, DVD drive, hard drive, RAM, palm rest, speakers, wireless card, cooling fan, bottom case, and motherboard.
+In this guide, you will learn how to disassemble a Dell Latitude 3440 to remove the keyboard, DVD drive, hard drive, RAM, palm rest, speakers, wireless card, cooling fan, bottom case, and motherboard.
 Refer to this guide.
-You can upgrade, repair and clean your Latitude 3440.
+You can upgrade, repair, and clean your Latitude 3440.

 Unlock and remove the battery.